-Trial of woman found in Vail dumpster reaches its fifth day
+Another detective refutes Linnea Hayda’s claims on the witness stand

 In that interview, Hayda said she sometimes has gaps in her memory, as she claimed she did during the dumpster incident.

-“In psychological terms it’s called disassociation,” Hayda told Westering in the video.
+“In psychological terms, it’s called disassociation,” Hayda told Westering in the video.

 Moments later in the video, Hayda began crying and sobbing, “(He) put a bag over my head.
 I remember he put a bag over my head.
 Oh my god!
 Oh my god!
 I remember the look in his eyes!
 It was like it was dead!
 Like it was a shark!
 A prehistoric animal.
 He didn’t care.
 He looked me in the eyes.
 He was wearing a chef coat.
 He had seafoam green gloves.
 Light seafoam green.
 I remember him looking at me.
 It was like a monster.”